 Do I need any permits for Ladakh?
 And if yes, then how and where do I get it?
 And what all places do I need the Ladakh permit for?
 These are possibly some of the most commonly asked questions by anyone planning to visit Ladakh.
-To be quite honest, the topic has definitely become one of the most confusing ones in recent years with all the recent changes and updates.
 If you have a trip to Ladakh coming up in the near future and have been pondering over the topic of Ladakh Permits, then hopefully in this article I will be able to answer most of your questions.

 What is Inner Line Permit Leh?